apache/flink/docs/content/docs/ops/state/savepoints.md

 This disposes the savepoint stored in `:savepointPath`.

 Note that it is possible to also manually delete a savepoint via regular file system operations without affecting other savepoints or checkpoints (recall that each savepoint is self-contained).
-Up to Flink 1.2, this was a more tedious task which was performed with the savepoint command above.

 ### Configuration